RABIES SHOTS AFTER DOG BITE – MN LAWYERS

 The total cost of this set of rabies shots was just under $12,000.
 In addition, our client missed two days of work because of the dog bite and treatment.
-Fortunately, the dog owner had homeowners insurance to cover the incident, and our lawyers were able to get our client full compensation.
+Fortunately, the dog owner had homeowners insurance to cover the incident.
+Therefore, our dog bite lawyers were able to get our client full compensation.
 This included the medical bills, lost wages, and pain and suffering caused by the dog bite.
 Fortunately, there was no permanent scarring from the dog attack in this case.
 However, our client was still entitled to get his medical bills reimbursed and other compensation.

-If you have been bitten by a dog in MN and would like to discuss your legal rights, please call us and speak with a lawyer for a free consultation.
+If you have been bitten by a dog in MN and would like to discuss your legal rights, call us and speak with a lawyer for a free consultation.